uniwebcms/website-components-template/README.md

 This repository is a template for creating remote modules for websites made with [Uniweb CMS](https://uniwebcms.com).
 Each module is a collection of web components.
 The components that are exported to be used directly in a website are called blocks.

 The [Uniweb programming framework](https://help.uniweb.app/) is based on [React JS](https://react.dev/), [Tailwind CSS](https://tailwindcss.com/), and [Webpack module federation](https://webpack.js.org/concepts/module-federation/).
 A website is assigned a single remote module, which is made out of several web components.
 Different websites can use the same module.
-A repository can host multiple modules, and components in different modules can share common components across modules.
+A repository can host multiple modules.
+Components in different modules can share common components across modules.

 ## Quick start

 The goal is to create a repository and connect it with a test website so that you can create and modify web components and see the results instantly.

 If you already have Node.js, Yarn and a code editor such as VS Code installed, you are ready to start.
-Otherwise [configuring the development toolchain](https://github.com/uniwebcms/uniweb-module-builder/blob/main/docs/dev_toolchain.md) first.
+Otherwise [configure the development toolchain](https://github.com/uniwebcms/uniweb-module-builder/blob/main/docs/dev_toolchain.md) first.

 Next, you will need 2 terminal windows: one to run a web server, and another to build the project and watch for code changes.